SQL2Circuits: Estimating Cardinalities, Execution Times, and Costs for SQL Queries with Quantum Natural Language Processing: Map SQL queries into parametrized circuits

 \begin{definition}{\textbf{Pregroup grammar.}} A pregroup grammar is a tuple $G = (B, \Sigma, \Delta, s)$, where the set $B$ is the finite set of basic types and the set $\Sigma$ is the finite set of the vocabulary.
 Let $P_B$ be the free pregroup generated by $B$.
 The set $\Delta \subset \Sigma \times P_B$ is a relation called the dictionary, and $s \in P_B$ is a designated sentence type.
 We require that $\Delta$ is finite.
 The sequence of words $w_1 \cdots w_n \in \Sigma^n$ is called \textit{grammatical} if for every $i = 1, \ldots, n$ there exists a tuple $(w_i, t_i) \in \Delta$ so that $t_1\cdots t_n \leq s$ in the pregoup $P_B$. \end{definition}

-Now the pregoup grammar defines a (rigid) monoidal pregroup grammar category where objects are the elements of the disjoint union $B + \Sigma$, and the morphisms are given by the entries in the dictionary $\Delta$ so that if $(w, t) \in \Delta$, the domain of morphism $(w, t)$ is the word $w$ and the codomain is $t$.
+The pregroup grammar defines a monoidal pregroup grammar category where objects are the elements of the disjoint union $B + \Sigma$.
+The entries in the dictionary $\Delta$ give the morphisms so that if $(w, t) \in \Delta$, the domain of morphism $(w, t)$ is the word $w$ and the codomain is $t$.
+This satisfies Def.~\ref{def:category} of a category.